 A funnel-shaped tool is used to sow the seeds traditionally.
 The funnel is filled with seeds and the seeds pass through two or three pipes with sharp ends.
 These ends enter into the soil and the seeds are placed there.

 In this process, the seeds are scattered on the seedbeds either mechanically or manually.
 In the broadcasting method of sowing, the seeds are spread uniformly and are then covered by planking.
 When there are a large number of seeds, the work is done using mechanical broadcasters.
 The seed rate is very high in this system.

 Holes are made in the seedbeds and the seeds are placed in it.
 The seedbeds are then covered.
 The holes are made at definite depths.
 A dibbler is used for dibbling.
 It is a conical instrument that makes proper holes in the seedbed.
 This method is usually used to sow vegetables.

 The seeds are dropped into furrow lines in a continuous flow and are then covered with soil.
 This is done either mechanically or manually.
 The proper amount of seeds are sown at proper depths and proper spaces.
 Drilling can be done in the following ways:

 - Sowing behind the plough

 - Bullock-drawn seed drills

 - Tractor-drawn seeds drills

-This method is commonly used in villages to sow seeds like maize, peas, wheat, barley, and gram.
+This method is commonly used in villages to sow a variety of food crops such as maize, peas, wheat, barley, and gram.
 Seeds are dropped in furrows behind the plough by a device known as malobansa.
 It comprises of a bamboo tube with a funnel-shaped mouth.
 It needs two men to drop the seeds.
 One handles the bullocks and the plough and the other drops the seeds.
 However, this method consumes a lot of time and is labour-intensive.